using marijuana for epilepsy

 • Age of first use.

-Thinking of Using Marijuana for Your Seizures?
+Thinking of Using Medical Marijuana for Seizures?

+However, it's important to note that while some people experience significant benefits, others may not respond as well, and there can be potential side effects and risks.
 The use of marijuana for medicinal purposes should always be discussed with a healthcare professional, as it may interact with other medications and can have potential side effects such as dizziness, drowsiness, and impaired cognitive function.

 using medical marijuana for epilepsy